 ST. PAUL, Minn.
 (KTTC) -- The Minnesota Department of Health reported on Monday that 10 more people have died from COVID-19 in the state.

-The Department reported in Monday's update that 361 more people have tested positive for COVID-19 in the state.
+Health officials also reported in Monday's update that 315 more people have tested positive for COVID-19 in Minnesota.

-Find a full breakdown of how many cases have been reported in each county here.
+Find a list of how many cases have been reported in each county here.

-Health officials reported that 19,441 of those who tested positive no longer need to be isolated.
+Health officials said 31,225 of those who tested positive for COVID-19 no longer need to be isolated.

-About 255,592 COVID-19 tests have been completed in Minnesota to date, according to MDH.
+About 592,955 COVID-19 tests have been completed in Minnesota to date, MDH said.
+More than 7,000 newly-completed COVID-19 tests were reported in Monday's update.

 Health experts have stated that most cases of COVID-19 do not require hospitalization.